DennisNTNU/catbin/README.md

 ### Install

-Navigate inside the repository folder and compile the code with
+Navigate inside the repository folder (same directory that contains `makefile`) and compile the code with

 ```$ make```

-Optionally copy the executable to your current user's bin folder `~.local/bin` by
+Optionally copy the executable to your current user's bin folder `~/.local/bin` with

 ```$ make install```